influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.3/query_language/math_operators.md

 ### Miscellaneous

-Using any of `%`, `^` will yield a parse error.
+Using `^` yields a parse error.
-If you would like to see support for these operators open an [issue](https://github.com/influxdb/influxdb/issues/new).
+If you would like support for that operator, please open an [issue](https://github.com/influxdb/influxdb/issues/new).

 ## Logical Operators are Unsupported